Washington Square Bar and Grill

 In 1990 the partners sold the restaurant.
 Ed and Mary Etta, with Sam Dietsch as a silent partner, opened a larger restaurant, Moose's, on the opposite side of the square.
 The new restaurant soon took on the same local cultural significance for San Francisco.

-The Washbag was sold to new partners in 2000, closed on January 1, 2008, then reopened from March 2, 2009, under new owners, closing in August 2010, the week of Ed Moose's death.
+The Washbag was sold to new partners in 2000, closed on January 1, 2008, then reopened from March 2, 2009, under new owners, closing in August 2010.
+That same week, on August 12, 2010, Ed died at San Francisco General Hospital.
+Mary Etta died on December 23, 2023, two days after her 95th birthday.